ArghyaChatterjee/All-About-IPE-Drawing-Tutorial/README.md

 ### Exporting Your Work

-Once your drawing is complete:
+Once the drawing is complete:

-- **Saving**: Save your work in Ipe's native format (`.ipe`) to preserve editability.
+- **Saving**: Save your work in Ipe's native format (`.ipe`) to preserve editability.
-- **Exporting to PDF**: To include your figure in a LaTeX document or for general use, export it as a PDF by selecting `File > Save As` and choosing the PDF format.
+- **Exporting to PDF**: To include your figure in a LaTeX document or for general use, export it as a PDF by selecting `File > Save As` and choosing the PDF format.

 ## Additional Resources

-For a more in-depth exploration of Ipe's capabilities:

 - **Official Manual**:
   - [Ipe Manual](https://ipe.otfried.org/ipe-manual.pdf)